 secure_open there, but it does make for a more uniform and clear API around behaviour of that type / provider.
 Needs review, the tests validated, and the code merged.

-#4 Updated by Deepak Giridharagopal almost 2 years ago
+#4 Updated by Deepak Giridharagopal about 2 years ago

 - Assignee changed from Deepak Giridharagopal to Dominic Maraglia